 On Education

 I am a promoter of constant education.
-For me learning was never only a part of school, that ended before summer and started again in autumn.
-I just continuously do it, as part of my life and my core values.
-I learn from everything - from books, online courses, conferences, speeches, meetings and random talks...
+For me, learning was never only a part of school, which ended before summer and started again in autumn.
+I just continuously do it as part of my life and core values. Â I learn from books, online courses, conferences, speeches, meetings and random talks with my friends or...
 Continue Reading →

 Famous Women Writers